 There are three competition levels:

 State winners, announced in April each year, receive cash awards, plaques, and an invitation to Indiana Youth Literary Day & Awards Ceremony.
-National winners, announced in late April, receive additional prizes.
+National winners, receive additional prizes.

 LAL supports educational standards established for reading and language arts as recommended by the International Reading Association and the National Council for the Teaching of English.